Indore: Climate

+Water bodies

+Indore is home to several significant water bodies, two of which have achieved international recognition as Ramsar Sites.
+Currently, while the Narmada River project supplies a significant portion of the city's demand, the presence and conservation of local lakes is deemed essential for mitigating the nightmare of flash floods and ensuring long-term water security.

 Demographics

 Indore is the most populous city in Madhya Pradesh.
 It is also the largest metropolitan city in Central India.
 According to the 2011 census of India, the population of Indore city (the area under the municipal corporation and outgrowths) was 1,994,397.
 The population of the Indore metropolis (urban agglomeration that includes neighbouring areas) was 2,170,295.
 In 2011, the city had a population density of 25,170 people per square mile (9,718 per square km), rendering it the most densely populated of all the municipalities with population over 100,000 in Madhya Pradesh.
 As per the 2011 census, 1,502,775 were literates, which translates to 75.4% of the total population, with an effective literacy rate (of population 7 years and above) 85.5%, with male literacy of 89.8% and female literacy was 81.2%.
 The Scheduled Castes and Scheduled Tribes populations in 2011 were 309,229 and 54,075, respectively.
 The total number of households were 404711.

 According to the 2011 census of India, the population of Indore city (the area under the municipal corporation and outgrowths) was 1,994,397.
 As per estimates, the population in 2025 is approximately 3,482,830.